AngelaSheahan/rock-spock/README.md

 List of features:

-- Player enters his/her name in the 'Enter name:' form field and clicks on the PLAY button to start a game.
+1. Login form <br/>Player enters his/her name in the 'Enter name:' form field and clicks on the PLAY button to start a game.
 ![login Screen Part 1](/assets/images/screen1part1.png)
 ![login Screen part 2](/assets/images/screen1part2.png)

-- If the player does not enter his/her name, but clicks on the PLAY button, an error message will appear in the form of a modal.
+2. Error Message (Modal)<br/>If the player does not enter his/her name, but clicks on the PLAY button, an error message will appear in the form of a modal.
 The text on the modal window will display "Please enter your name".
 You can close this modal window but clicking on the 'x' symbol only.
 ![No Name Added error message in the form of a Modal](/assets/images/NoNameModal.png)

-- After entering a player name, the player is directed to the game screen.
-The game screen is divided into 3 areas:
+3. Game Screen.<br/>This is divided into 3 areas:<br/>
-1. Player Game Area: The players' name is carried through to this screen (The player name is stored in a Cookie).
-     - A Welcome message appears at the top of the screen( under the choice list); in this case the message is, 'Welcome Angela!'.
+**Player Game Area:**<br/> The players' name is carried through to this screen (The player name is stored in a Cookie).
+A Welcome message appears at the top of the screen (under the choice list); in this case the message is, 'Welcome Angela!'.<br/>
-     - A score counter appears on the line below the welcome message eg. 'Player Score: 0'.
-     - A pictorial image of the game, 'Rock, Paper, Scissors, Spock', appears underneath the welcome message.
+A score counter appears on the line below the welcome message eg. 'Player Score: 0'.<br/>A pictorial image of the game, 'Rock, Paper, Scissors, Spock', appears underneath the welcome message.
+2. Computer Game Area:
-     - The player is playing against the computer, so a Computer score counter and pictorial representation of game also appear below players game area.
+     - The player is playing against the computer, so a Computer score counter: 0 is displayed
+     - A pictorial representation of game also appears.
+3. A description of the game awards system.
 ![Game Screen Part 1](/assets/images/gamescreen1.png)
 ![Game Screen Part 1](/assets/images/gamescreen2.png)